marcusolsson/goddd/README.md

 This is an attempt to port the [DDD Sample App](http://dddsample.sourceforge.net/) to Go.
 The purpose is to explore how to write idiomatic Go applications using Domain-Driven Design.

 I will update this README along the way, as I gain more insights.
+Therefore, the implementation may be different from the information in this document.

 ## Design